 Your senses will become distorted

-Light and sound work differently underwater as they do in air.
+Light and sound work differently underwater as they do in the air.
 We have already mentioned how diving is louder than you would have initially imagined.
-This effect is amplified because sound travels four times faster underwater, which means that loud boat that sounds like it is just overhead may be half a kilometre away.
+This effect is amplified because sound travels four times faster underwater, which means that loud boat that sounds like it is just overhead maybe half a kilometre away.

 It’s not always as pretty as you thought

-Ok I might upset some people by saying that, but it is true.
-Actually when you really get into diving, the underworld is more amazing than you could ever had imagined.
+Ok, I might upset some people by saying that, but it is true.
+Actually, when you really get into diving, the underworld is more amazing than you could ever have imagined.
 But most new divers surface from their first dives and say things like “That was amazing, but I thought it would be more colourful than that”.

 When you see these amazing colourful photos, the photographer has used an external light source, such as a strobe or flashlight.
 This way, they can bring all the colours back that the depth had stolen.
 A dive light is a good investment if you want to dive a lot – that way you can appreciate the true colours every time you dive.

 Don’t set your expectations too high